getify/You-Dont-Know-JS/async & performance/ch3.md

 ### Future Value

+Imagine this scenario:

+I walk up to the counter at a fast food restaurant, and place an order for a cheeseburger.
+I hand the cashier $1.47.
+By placing my order and paying for it, I've made a request for a *value* back (the cheeseburger).
+I've started a transaction.

+But often, the chesseburger is not immediately available for me.
+The cashier hands me something in place of my cheeseburger: a receipt with an order number on it.
+This order number is an IOU ("I owe you") *promise* that ensures that eventually, I should receive my cheeseburger.

+So I hold onto my receipt and order number.
+I know it represents my *future cheeseburger*, so I don't need to worry about it anymore -- aside from being hungry!

+While I wait, I can do other things, like send a text message to a friend that says, "Hey, can you come join me for lunch?
+I'm going to eat a cheeseburger."

+I am reasoning about my *future cheeseburger* already, even though I don't have it in my hands yet.
+My brain is able to do this because it's treating the order number as a placeholder for the cheeseburger.
+The placeholder essentially makes the value *time independent*.
+It's a **future value**.

+Eventually, I hear, "Order 113!", and I gleefully walk back up to the counter with receipt in hand.
+I hand my receipt to the cashier, and I take my cheeseburger in return.

+In other words, once my *future value* was ready, I exchanged my promise for the value for the value itself.

+#### Values *Now* & *Later*

+But this might sound too abstract to apply it mentally to your code.
+So, let's be more concrete.

+However, before we can introduce how promises work, we're going to derive in code we already understand -- callbacks! -- how to handle these *future values*.

 When you write code to reason about a value, such as performing math on a `number`, whether you realize it or not, you've been assuming something very fundamental about that value, which is that it's a concrete *now* value already.

 ```js